 Ciao!
 Benvenuti!
 Sono Melissa la studentessa matta – the crazy student of Italian!
-I studied painting and Art History in Firenze.
-Now I am a graphic designer & illustrator and live in the San Francisco Bay area.
-I regretted not learning the language well during my college days in Florence, so fourteen years ago I began to self-teach myself the Italian language.
+In college I studied painting and Art History in Firenze.
+Now I am a graphic designer & illustrator in the San Francisco Bay area.
+Fourteen years ago I began to self-teach myself the Italian language.
 I started my journey to learn the language with grammar books I bought at a local bookstore.
-I then proceeded to find every means available to me to advance my comprehension of the language; I have taken evening classes, on-line courses, watched films & TV, listened to music and audio riviste, participated in conversation meetup groups & on-line forums, skyped with friends and traveled all over Italy.
-I have even hosted an Italian student in my home for a year.
-By writing this blog in Italian, I have found a new way to continue improving my language skills.
-I do not claim to be a teacher of Italian.
-I am an advanced student, and as a student I will make some mistakes, but it is precisely why I write the blog; keeping this blog pushes me to be better and to learn something new about the language everyday.
-In this blog I explore all aspects of Italian culture, history, art, politics, music and film, as well as provide language learning tips.
+I then proceeded to find every means available to me to advance my comprehension of the language; I have taken evening classes, on-line courses, watched films & Italian TV & soaps, listened to music and audio riviste, participated in conversation meetup groups & on-line forums, skyped with friends and traveled all over Italy.
+I have even hosted an Italian high school student in my home for a year.

 WHAT OTHERS ARE SAYING ABOUT THE STUDENTESSA MATTA BLOG: